-Note that if a 'Perspective for Security Group' has been set for the model and you are a member of the security group, you will not be able to change the visibility of Perspectives as that will be defined by the administrator for the group.
+Note that if a 'Perspective for Security Group' has been set for the model and you are a member of that security group, you will not be able to change the visibility of Perspectives as that will be defined by the administrator for the group.

 Other paths take you directly to the Model Wizard, where you first select the Perspective and then the Patterns to use (if required).

 Selecting a custom Perspective does not open the Model Wizard, because custom Perspectives generally expose combinations of Technologies and facilities, and the system cannot determine which Technology to open the Wizard at.

 Start > All Windows > Perspective > <perspective group> > <perspective>

 Design > Package > Model Wizard > Create from Pattern > <perspective>

 Explore > Portals > Perspectives > <perspective group> > <perspective>

 Right-click on Package > Add a Model using Wizard > Create from Pattern > <perspective>

 Start Page | Open a Portal | Perspective Portal > <perspective group> > <perspective>

 (Top right corner of screen) > > <perspective group> > <perspective> ('My Perspective' options just apply the custom Perspective)